yujieho/Second_Laplacian_Eigenvalue/README.md

 ### Combinatorial construction

 Constructing expanders using zig-zag product and tensor product.
-The algorithms are refer to the descriptions in [4].
+[4]

 - Based on iterations.
 - Simple to analyze the expansion via second eigenvalue.